 Before, during and after your course, the Funding Team is available to help you investigate the funding options available to you.

-Below you can find information on whether you will need to pay fees for your course, and if you are eligible for any financial support whilst studying.
+Below you can find information on if you are eligible for any financial support whilst studying.

 Further Education: If you are aged 16-18 at the start of your course

 The majority of students aged 16 to 18 are eligible for free courses and will not have to pay for the remainder of the programme should they become 19 at any point during the course.
 However, certain courses, particularly those with full cost and Higher Education status, are not included, so please check before enrolling.

 If you are aged 18 on 31 August and starting a two year course (including A Levels), you will not normally need to pay for the second year.
 However, if you enrol to a one year subsidiary diploma or 90 credit diploma when you are 18 and follow on to a top-up extended diploma after your 19th birthday, you may need to pay for the second year.

 Students who are under sixteen are generally not eligible for free courses.
 Please consult the Under 16’s team on 01904 770202.
 If your household income is under £25,000, you may also be eligible for bursary support.
 Go to our Bursary page for more information, including how to apply to the Bursary Fund.